Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/visualization.rst

 Viewport Display
 ================

-The Display Panel controls how particles are displayed in the 3D Viewport.
+The Display Panel controls how particles are displayed in the 3D View.
 This does not necessarily determine how they will appear when rendered.

 None